jnozzi/cocoadev.com/markdown/FindingUnusedCode.md

 ----
 It can't be done with methods.

-Consider something very simple like:     General/[NSClassFromString(aString) performSelector:General/NSSelectorFromString(bString)].
+Consider something very simple like:     [NSClassFromString(aString) performSelector:NSSelectorFromString(bString)].
 There is no way for the compiler to know if such code may be present in your application at runtime.
 Even if it could analyze your entire app, it can't analyze the frameworks you're linking against, or input managers your app loads at runtime, etc. And while most of the scenarios where your code could get referenced like that don't matter, the compiler simply can't know.
 You could make a tool that gave you a list of methods that aren't directly referenced in a method call, and then lets you decide whether those methods are required or not, but I don't know of such a tool.

 ----